So you want to work online.

 Nowadays everything seems to be online.
+But what type of work is available online?
 There are many people who no longer want to go shopping for food and clothes.
 If they work long hours they don’t want to waste time going out to shops to buy necessities.

 We make appointments online, apply for jobs, fill in application forms.
 Do the food shop, check out and book traders, apply for passports, order takeaways etc. The list just goes on and on.
 I however will stop there before I fill the page.

 There are many reasons that people decide to work online.
 Working from home can seem an easy option.

 You don’t have to go out in all weathers, no traffic, no public transport to worry about and no crowds of people all fighting to get to work on time too.
 No uniform or work clothes to worry about, you could work in your pyjamas if you want to.

 You don’t have to prepare food to take or pay for expensive lunch and snacks.